 The investigation findings are submitted for a report.
 The NTSB Reports Division looks at the specific incident in context with other crashes and federal rules and regulations.

-The final NTSB report breaks down the factors that led to the crash in question, and makes recommendations to enhance public safety and to prevent future significant accidents.
+The final NTSB crash investigation report: 1) breaks down the factors that led to the crash in question, and 2) makes recommendations to enhance public safety and to prevent future significant

 An NTSB crash investigation